Triumphant Venezuela opposition looks to boost economy, free prisoners

 BONDS RISE

-Investors reacted positively to the OPEC nation's swing away from the left, with dollar bonds rising strongly on hopes of business-friendly change.

-On the official count by the election board, the opposition had 99 seats to the Socialists' 46, with 22 seats yet to be announced.
-The opposition can now exercise control over the budget, begin investigations that could embarrass the government, and fire ministers.
+With that lead, the opposition will be able to control the budget, open investigations that could embarrass the government and fire ministers.

-Torrealba has also said the assembly will open an investigation into the arrest last month of two relatives of Maduro, nephews of his wife, caught in a sting in Haiti and indicted in a New York court on charges of cocaine smuggling.

 The United States, which has had an acrimonious relationship with Venezuela under both Chavez and Maduro, has long accused the Socialists of complicity in the drug trade, as well as human rights abuses.

-The government dismisses those charges as lies and frequently recalls U.S. support for a short-lived 2002 coup against Chavez.

-Secretary of State John Kerry said the vote showed Venezuelans' "overwhelming desire" for change and urged dialogue among political parties to resolve the country's problems.
+U.S. Secretary of State John Kerry said the election on Sunday showed Venezuelans' "overwhelming desire" for change and he urged dialogue among political parties to resolve problems.

+A senior U.S. official suggested countries from the 12-member Union of South American Nations, which sent a mission to observe the elections, might be able to play a role in helping Venezuelan parties find ways to work with one another.

 A former bus driver and foreign minister who narrowly won election in 2013 after Chavez died from cancer, Maduro may face a backlash in the ruling party and from grassroots supporters who think he has betrayed his predecessor's legacy.